composablesys/collabs/docs/src/guide/gotchas.md

 Only use a given InitToken once, in the way intended by its creator.
 E.g., a collection's [`valueConstructor`](./collections.html#1-valueconstructor) must return the Collab created using its `init` parameter.

-In a custom Collab's constructor, only use the `InitToken` in your `super` call.
+In a custom Collab's constructor, only use the InitToken in your `super(init)` call.

 ## Expecting Strong Consistency (Database-Style Transactions)